 1 to 3 - Transfer almonds, cashews, cardamom seeds, fennel seeds, poppy seeds, black peppercorns, dry rose petals, and saffron (optional) to a grinder or spice jar grinder.

 4 - Grind in intervals of 10 seconds each to get a fine powder consistency.
-Do not grind longer as it will make the nuts release their oil.
+Do not grind longer, as this will cause the nuts to release their oil.
 Keep aside.

-Best Thandai Powder is ready!!
-You can make Thandai masala powder ahead of time and keep refrigerated in an air-tight container for 2-3 weeks.
+The Best Homemade Thandai Powder is ready!!
+You can make this thandai masala powder ahead of time and keep it refrigerated in an airtight container for 2-3 weeks.

-5 - In a heavy-bottomed pan, on medium-low heat, bring milk to a boil, stirring intermittently to prevent the milk from sticking to the bottom of the pot.
+5 - In a heavy bottom pan, bring milk to a boil on medium heat, stirring intermittently to prevent the milk from sticking to the bottom of the pot.

-7 - Once the milk has boiled, turn the heat off.
-Stir in the soaked saffron milk, sugar, and thandai powder.
+7 - Once the milk comes to a boil, reduce the heat to low.
+Stir in the soaked saffron milk, white sugar, and thandai powder.
 Mix well until lump-free.
 Use a whisk if needed.
+Take it off heat.

-8 - Allow the thandai to cool completely and then transfer to a pitcher to refrigerate it further for at least a minimum of 2-4 hours (or until chilled) or overnight (best).
+8 - Allow it to cool completely and then transfer to a pitcher to refrigerate it further for 2-4 hours (or until chilled) or overnight (best).

 Serving Suggestions

-In the serving glass, add some ice (optional), and pour in the chilled thandai as is or strain it through a sieve if you prefer it smooth.
+Thandai is best served chilled!
+To serve, add some ice cubes (optional) to a glass and pour the chilled mixture in.
+You can strain it through a sieve if you prefer it smooth.
 We like ours as is.

-If you prefer to strain, use a fine-mesh sieve and press the remaining solids in the sieve with the back of the spoon to get the maximum flavor.
+If you prefer to strain, use a fine-mesh sieve and press the remaining solids with the back of the spoon to get the maximum flavor.

-Optional - Garnish with sliced almonds, pistachios, and dry rose petals and serve immediately.
+Garnish with sliced almonds, pistachios, and dry rose petals, and serve immediately.

 Recipe Tips

-Grind the nuts, seeds, and spices in 10-15 seconds intervals to get a fine powder consistency.
-Do not grind longer as that will cause nuts to release their oil.
+Grind the nuts, seeds, and spices in 10 to 15-second intervals to get a fine powder consistency.
+Do not grind longer, as that will cause the nuts to release their oil.

-I prefer to keep thandai masala powder sugar-free and instead add it to the warm milk as that way everyone can adjust the sweetness to their preference.
+I prefer to keep the masala powder sugar-free and add it to the warm milk so everyone can adjust the sweetness to their preference.

-You can use sweeteners of choice like jaggery powder or maple syrup
+You can use sweeteners like sugar, jaggery powder, or maple syrup.

-I find, adding thandai powder to boiled (hot) milk, helps milk soak the flavors better.
-So highly recommend it.
+Adding thandai powder to boiled (hot) milk helps milk soak the flavors better.
+So, I highly recommend it.

-Instead of dry rose petals, you can add rose water (1-2 tablespoons or more).
-Add once the milk has cooled.
-Adjust to your taste.
+Add rose water instead of dry rose petals (1-2 tablespoons or more).
+Add this once the milk has cooled, and adjust to your taste.

 You can easily double the recipe!!